Get a Domestic Violence Protection Order

 The National Domestic Violence Hotline is 1-800-799-SAFE.
 Find local programs in Washington state at WSCADV.org.

 You will need to tell your story so the judge understands why you need protection.
-Gather documents that help prove your story so you can file them with your petition.
+Gather documents that help prove what happened.
+You can file them with your petition.
 You can use police reports, text messages, emails, pictures, medical records, and so on.

 This interview works best on a desktop computer, laptop, or large tablet.
 If you only have a mobile device, go to a library or other location with a desktop computer and printer.
 You must print your forms to file in court.